Amritsar Metrobus: Green mobility

 Amritsar Smart City Limited planned to add additional 30 Electric buses and 9,000 electric Auto rickshaws for feeder service to the Amritsar BRTS.

 Awards and recognition

-In November 2019 at 12th urban India mobility conference and exhibition in Lucknow, Amritsar MetroBus bagged an award of excellence under the category of ‘Best Urban Mass Transit System’ from Ministry of Housing and Urban Affairs, India.
+In November 2019 at the 12th urban India mobility conference and exhibition in Lucknow, Amritsar Metrobus won an award of excellence under the category of 'Best Urban Mass Transit System' from Ministry of Housing and Urban Affairs, India.